-Modern sales operations teams also work to improve sales performance by speeding up the sales cycle and enabling sellers to finalize more sales quickly.
-The success of this process relies on the sales operations team’s ability to find the best ways to optimize and implement sales processes.
+Modern sales operations teams also work to improve sales performance by speeding up the sales cycle and enabling sellers to finalise more sales quickly.
+The success of this process relies on the sales operations team’s ability to find the best ways to optimise and implement sales processes.

 Sales operations can improve sales performance by:

 - Aligning, evaluating and integrating all tech stack tools